aprilhong/bankchurn/README.md

 - Customers can have up to 4 products
 - The data shows a clear connection between the number of products a customer holds and their likelihood of churning.
-- **Most Common, Most Churn:** Over half (50.84%) of customers have only **1 product**, and this group also has the highest number of churned customers (1409).
+- Over half of customers have only **1 product**, and this group also has the highest number of churned customers (1409).
 This suggests they might not be finding enough value in the single product to justify staying.
-- **Sweet Spot**: Customers with **2 products** (45.9% of the base) have the lowest churn rate (7.6% or 348 customers).
+- Customers with **2 products** (45.9% of the base) have the lowest churn rate (7.6% or 348 customers).
 This indicates that having a couple of products increases engagement and loyalty.
-- **High Risk, High Chur**n: Customers with **3 or 4 products** (a combined 3.26% of the base) have a very high churn rate (82.7% or all churned for 4 products).
+- Customers with **3 or 4 products** (a combined 3.26% of the base) have a very high churn rate (82.7% or all churned for 4 products).
 This suggests these customers might be overwhelmed by too many options or have niche needs not being met.
 - These findings suggest that offering the right bundle of products can significantly impact customer retention.
 - It might be beneficial to explore why customers with 3 or 4 products churn and tailor product recommendations for those with only 1 product.